 Transit MTA service snarled for hours due to power outage at Seventh Avenue-53rd Street A power outage at a midtown subway station caused widespread delays during morning commute on Friday, April 21, 2017.
 Photo Credit: Cassie Dagostino By Nicole Brown nicole.brown Updated April 21, 2017 8:28 PM Print Share fbShare Tweet gShare Email A power outage at a midtown subway station caused widespread delays and service changes during the morning rush on Friday, the MTA said.
 It was not immediately clear what caused the outage at the Seventh Avenue-53rd Street station at about 7:25 a.m.
 The MTA was still investigating with Con Edison at the scene and the issue has yet to be resolved, a spokeswoman said.
-Service was restored on most lines at about 11:30 a.m. after temporary generators were set up at the station, she added, but extensive delays continued for hours. recommended reading Subway service changes could impact your weekend plans Here are all of the MTA weekend service changes you should know about.
+Service was restored on most lines at about 11:30 a.m. after temporary generators were set up at the station, she added, but extensive delays continued for hours. recommended reading Your guide to weekend subway service changes Here are all of the MTA weekend service changes you should know about.
 Commuters took to Twitter to fume about the delays.
 “Commute from Hell!
 Over 1 hour!” one user posted with a picture of a packed subway car.
 Although the power outage had not been resolved before the evening rush, service was relatively normal due to the generators set up at the affected station.
 By Nicole Brown nicole.brown Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
 Here’s why.